Ashlawn: Importance

 The National Register of Historic Places nomination form describes Ashlawn as a historically significant as "an expression of rural Georgian architecture and for its associations with the Perkins family, particularly influential in the settlement of the Hanover section of Sprague."
 The nomination also notes that it is "one of the finest of its type in the surrounding area", calling it a stylish farmhouse built for a prominent farmer.
 The Town of Sprague placed it among the many historic districts in their small area, which "add substantial aesthetic value" on top of being historic.

-In 2002, Ruth Rosiene, a descendant of the Perkins and Ashlawn's owner, was featured in an article by The Day.
+In 2002, Ruth Rosiene, a descendant of the Perkinses and Ashlawn's owner, was featured in an article by The Day.
 Rosiene had been maintaining the house for years, which required repainting every four or five years.
 A photo in the article shows the latch on the door that was described as possibly original.
 The article notes that the original sliding shutters are now absent, whereas the original nomination form from 1979 stated they were not installed.